DSStoffer/dsstoffer.github.io/Rtoot.md

 ---

-This site replaces Appendix R in the texts _Time Series Analysis and Its Applications: With R Examples_ and _Time Series:  A Data Analysis Approach Using R_ both by Shumway & Stoffer
+_Appendectomy:_ This site replaces Appendix R in the texts _Time Series Analysis and Its Applications: With R Examples_ and _Time Series:  A Data Analysis Approach Using R_ both by Shumway & Stoffer

 ### Table of Contents